Tarot Love Reading: A Complete Guide to Understanding Relationship Cards

 The Tower in Love Readings

 Don't panic.
-The Tower can mean:- Breakthrough of truth
+The Tower can mean:

 - Necessary destruction of illusions